 Volunteer Information Specialist Program

-Managed centrally through the Visitor Information and Associates' Reception Center (VIARC), Volunteer Information Specialists provide information services to museum visitors at Museum information desks or to persons telephoning the Institution for assistance.
+Managed centrally through the Office of Visitor Services, Volunteer Information Specialists provide information services to museum visitors at Museum information desks or to persons telephoning the Institution for assistance.
 In addition to welcoming visitors, museum desk volunteers provide a broad range of information about the Smithsonian—its exhibitions, activities, and services—and general information on other popular attractions in Washington, D.C.
 Telephone information volunteers respond to inquiries that pertain to the full range of Smithsonian activity, forward calls to either offices or staff members as appropriate, and fulfill a variety of requests for printed information.
-To learn more about becoming a Volunteer Information Specialist, please visit the Smithsonian Volunteer Opportunities page.
+Learn more about becoming a Volunteer Information Specialist.

 Behind-the-Scenes Volunteer Program

 Also managed through VIARC, the Behind-the-Scenes Volunteer Program provides assistance to Smithsonian staff by recruiting and placing individuals who wish to contribute their time and expertise to specific areas of study within the Institution.
 Volunteers in this program work with staff members on both short-term and long-term projects.
 Opportunities are generally available in: archives; libraries; administrative offices; conservation laboratories; and curatorial divisions related to art, history, and science collections.
-To learn more about becoming a Behind-the-Scenes Volunteer, please visit the Smithsonian Volunteer Opportunities page.
+Learn more about becoming a Behind-the-Scenes Volunteer.

 - Research and prepare annotations and reports on items mentioned in the diary

 - Identify digital images relating to annotations, secure permissions, write captions, edit, proof-read and fact-check annotations